Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Evaluation

-Qiskit's PauliEvolutionGate tends to perform best on very regular, low connectivity, low weight Hamiltonians, while Rustiq performs optimally on molecular/electronic structures with non-trivial connectivities.
+Qiskit's PauliEvolutionGate tends to perform best on very regular, low connectivity, low weight Hamiltonians, while Rustiq performs , by design, optimally on molecular/electronic structures with non-trivial connectivities and terms.
 The largest gap in performance is observed in cases with non-trivial yet regularized connectivities, such as the triangular lattice and electronic Hamiltonians with long-range correlations over a symmetric lattice.
-Additionally, our compiler tends to preform very well on Hamiltonians that are denser in terms per site (i.e the heisenberg models vs the ising models).
+Additionally, our compiler tends to perform very well on Hamiltonians that are denser in terms per site (i.e the Heisenberg models vs the Ising models).
 This outcome can be attributed to the nature of our optimizations; relatively local connectivity—even in the presence of non-trivial topologies—allows our grouping algorithm to identify large commuting sets, and our rewrite procedures, being independent of other Hamiltonian terms, are less affected by unpredictable correlations.
-Notably, Rustiq appears to underperform on most Hamiltonians except for those related to electronic structure, which is the primary focus of its optimizations.
-In contrast, \texttt{PauliEvolutionGate} serves well as a general spin Hamiltonian compiler, excelling on symmetric local connectivity but struggling with irregular patterns, as evidenced by its performance on electronic structure Hamiltonians and the atypical topologies found in local/power law Hamiltonians.
+Notably, Rustiq appears to underperform on most non-electronic Hamiltonians.
+In contrast, PauliEvolutionGate serves well as a general spin Hamiltonian compiler, excelling on symmetric local connectivity but struggling with irregular patterns, as evidenced by its performance on electronic structure Hamiltonians and the atypical topologies found in local/power law Hamiltonians.

 For the Ising models, an interesting discrepancy is observed: while the CNOT gate count is extremely low, the U3 count is significantly higher.
 This is because our rewrite system does not employ a CNOT tree or chain for decomposition.
 As a result, more U3 unitaries appear in odd or sandwiched locations, whereas a CNOT tree decomposition would eliminate the need for basis changes and require only a single Z gate, thereby intrinsically reducing the U3 count.